vyshnovka/vyshnovka/README.md

 [![image](https://img.shields.io/badge/Itch.io-FA5C5C?style=for-the-badge&logo=itchdotio&logoColor=white)](https://vyshnovka.itch.io/)

 If you are interested in collaboration − send me an email or connect on LinkedIn.
-You can also drop a message on Discord for a more casual talk.
+You can also drop me a message on Discord for a more casual talk.

 *Sponsor my productivity with a cup of green tea!*